 In most states, graduates also must obtain licensure or certification to practice.
 For more information about state licensure requirements click here.

-- To prepare graduates of the program with broad educational knowledge and skills for successful entry into, and completion of, the supervised dietetic internship program.
+- Goal #1: Program graduates will be prepared with a broad educational knowledge and skills for successful entry and completion of the supervised dietetic internship program.

-- To prepare graduates of the program to effectively perform job responsibilities of any entry-level position in the field of nutrition and dietetics, and/or pursuing an advanced degree.
+- Goal #2: Program graduates will effectively perform job responsibilities of any entry level position in the field of nutrition and dietetics and or pursuing an advanced degree.

 - Food Technologist/Scientist